Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 23. Attract A Life Partner

 My advice?
-Start by focusing on men, women, or non-binary folks at first (not all three), since each group will benefit from different messaging.
-Introverted Alpha takes this even further and focuses on shy men.
+Start by focusing on men, women, or non-binary folks at first, since each group will require different messaging.
+Introverted Alpha takes this even further and focuses on introverted men.
+You can also niche down by specializing in dating apps.
 The more specific you can be about who or how you coach, the more value you can provide.

 24. Improve Your Relationship

 If you know how to help couples build more intimacy and connection, this could be a great niche for you.
-The majority of people aren't going to invest in coaching unless their relationship is in trouble (unfortunate, but true).
-If you can find and help these people, you're in business.
+Most people invest in coaching when their relationship is in trouble (unfortunate, but true).
+A small subset of people will invest to make a good relationship even better.
+If you can find and help either of these groups, you're in business.

 In many cases, you’ll want buy-in from both partners in order to improve the relationship.
 This can be hard if one partner approaches you for coaching without the other partner expressing interest.
 Fortunately, there are plenty of relationship coaches out there who have figured this out, like my colleague Ken Blackman, and you can learn from their example.